CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 #### How are we implementing it?

-- Style your site using a mobile-only approach.
+- Style your site using a mobile-first approach.
+Make sure your site is responsive.
 Use the provided wireframes as a general guideline for the minimum styling requirements, while adding your own personal taste and color palette.
 - Ensure the proper use of SMACCS principles.
 You and your partner(s) may choose to use float-based layout, grid-based layout, Flexbox, or a combination of these.
 - You will need to include icon fonts from a source such as Icomoon or FontAwesome for the social media icons you choose to include in the application.
 - Redeploy your application.